Envxsion/Python_OCR/README.md

 ---

 ### Release History/Bug Fixes
+* 0.2.5
+  * Linking the UI to maingui in progress, the buttons work but the displays don't for now.
+Work in Progess.
 * 0.2.1
   * main.gui file has been created to handle all the logic of the GUI file
 * 0.2.0